rlb222/Perch-Edit-Content-from-Website/README.md

 ### Screenshot of the appearing edit-icons
-next to the region titles
+Shift-Alt-E toggles the edit buttons next to the region titles.
 ![Screenshots Region Edit icons](/Screenshot_EditMode.png?raw=true "Shift-Alt-E shows the region edit buttons")